nilssjostrom/pyanova-api/README.md

 2. I had a similar problem with motor-control.

-3. I made device_state publicly available as in: cooker.device_state (a shorthand to get complete info on state) I couldn't find a way to branch this, so I forked it
+3. I made device_state publicly available as in: cooker.device_state (a shorthand to get complete info on state)

 # pyanova-api
 A Python 3 library for programmatically accessing WiFi-enabled Anova sous vide cookers through the Anova API.